 As the name suggests, suspended chords require some form of resolution, usually to a major or a minor chord.

-Play the following chord progression and listen to the tension of the suspended chords getting resolved on the C minor and the G major chord.
+Play the following chord progression and listen to the tension of the suspended chords getting resolved on the C minor and the G major chords.

 The most common types of add chords are add 2 and add 9, while add 4 and add 6 can also be found.